petabencana/sitioss-reports/README.md

 If you're going to commit changes to the JavaScript, be sure to run 'npm test' first - and fix any issues that it complains about, otherwise the build will fail when you push the commit.

 ### Installation
-Download the source code for cognicity-reports from github: [http://github.com/smart-facility/cognicity-reports](https://github.com/smart-facility/cognicity-reports) or view the CogniCity installation documentation at [http://cognicity.info](http://cognicity.info).
+Download the source code for cognicity-reports from github: [http://github.com/petabencana/sitioss-reports])

 Install the node dependencies in package.json using NPM: `npm install`.
 You will need to repeat that for each of the submodules (in the submodule directories).